ChanthMiao/ghc-wiki-mirror/gitlab/merge-requests.md

     * Changelog and release notes entries are mandatory
     * Have package versions been bumped as appropriate?
     * Has an entry been added to the next release's migration guide?

+To ensure that all interested reviewers have an opportunity to comment, please leave at least 24 hours between the time an MR is opened and assigning to @marge-bot.

 ## Backports